Artists in Labs

 Artist Julian Charrière at the Red Sea Research Center, KAUST

-During three months, Julian will exchange and develop ideas at the Red Sea Research Center with Prof. Francesca Benzoni.
+During three months, Julian exchanged and developed ideas at the Red Sea Research Center with Prof. Francesca Benzoni.

 Found out more about this residency.